-We currently expect our aggregate capital expenditures for 2012 will be approximately \$102 million as follows:
+We currently expect our aggregate capital expenditures for 2012 will be approximately \$98 million as follows:

-- \$74 million by our Chemicals Segment, including approximately \$26 million in the area of environmental protection and compliance: - · \$6 million by our Component Products Segment; and - \$22 million by our Waste Management Segment.
+- \$70 million by our Chemicals Segment, including approximately \$26 million in the area of environmental protection and compliance; - \$5 million by our Component Products Segment; and - \$23 million by our Waste Management Segment.

-The WCS amount includes approximately \$3.6 million in capitalized operating permit costs.
+The WCS amount includes approximately \$3.2 million in capitalized operating permit costs.
 Capital spending for 2012 is expected to be funded through cash generated from operations and credit facilities.
-Our Waste Management Segment's LLRW disposal license was issued in January 2009 and signed in September 2009.
+Our Waste Management Segment's LLRW disposal license was signed in September 2009.
 With the receipt of this license, WCS began construction of its Federal LLRW facility in 2011.
-The facility is expected to be operational in the third quarter of 2012.
-Approximately \$11.6 million of WCS' planned capital spending relates to the new Federal LLRW facility.
+The facility was certified for operations in September 2012.
+Approximately \$16.8 million of WCS' planned capital spending relates to the new Federal LLRW facility.